lmmartinez97/alphadrive_bp/pseudocode.md

     self.children = {}

   def expanded(self) -> bool:
+    """
+    Checks if the node has been expanded (has children).

+    Returns:
+        bool: True if the node has children, False otherwise.
+    """
     return len(self.children) > 0

   def value(self) -> float:
+    """
+    Returns the average value of the node.

+    Returns:
+        float: The average value of the node.
+    """
     if self.visit_count == 0:
       return 0
     return self.value_sum / self.visit_count

 ```

 - Represents a node in the Monte Carlo Tree Search (MCTS) algorithm.
 It will need to be modified to include the state of the simulation.